mathan26/notes/freecodecamp/Object Oriented Programming.md

 	    };

 	    dog.sayLegs();

-Make Code More Reusable with the this Keyword
+## Make Code More Reusable with the this Keyword

+ - this is a deep topic, and the above example is only one way to use it.
+In the current context, this refers to the object that the method is associated with: duck.

+ -  It makes the code reusable and easier to read.

+> Modify the dog.sayLegs method to remove any references to dog.
+Use the
+> duck example for guidance.

+    let dog = {
+      name: "Spot",
+      numLegs: 4,
+      sayLegs: function() {return "This dog has " + this.numLegs + " legs.";}
+    };

+    dog.sayLegs();

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzNDY5NTkzOCwtMTAxMzg4MDk3NSwxMj
-M1NTY2NDg4XX0=
+eyJoaXN0b3J5IjpbLTIwNzYxMzAwOTAsLTEwMTM4ODA5NzUsMT
+IzNTU2NjQ4OF19
 -->